COVID-19 pandemic in the Philippines: June to July 2020

-Quarantine measures raised throughout the country started to loosen up on June 1, with areas formerly under ECQ transitioning to a less strict quarantine.
-This led to a significant rise in the number of confirmed cases, as more areas implemented a GCQ.
+Quarantine measures were loosened throughout the country starting on June 1, with areas formerly under ECQ transitioning to GCQ.
+This led to a significant rise in the number of confirmed cases.

-The official start of classes in the elementary and secondary schools which customarily begin on June was postponed.
+The official start of elementary and secondary school classes, which customarily began in June, was postponed to October.

-The Bayanihan to Heal as One Act expired within this month.
-According to the national government, the law expired on June 25, due to its sunset provision although there were interpretations that the law expired as early as June 5.
-Senator Sonny Angara argued that per the Constitution "emergency powers cease upon the next adjournment of Congress" and that he considers the Bayanihan Act as an emergency measure.
-The national government maintains that the law was to expire on June 25.
-Upon expiration of the law, the national government is not anymore obliged to hand out cash subsidies to families affected by community quarantine measures.
+The Bayanihan to Heal as One Act expired in June.
+According to the national government, the law expired on June 25 due to its sunset provision, although some interpreted it as having expired as early as June 5.
+For example, Senator Sonny Angara argued that per the Constitution, "emergency powers cease upon the next adjournment of Congress" and that he considered the Bayanihan Act as an emergency measure.
+Upon the law's expiration, the national government was no longer required to provide cash subsidies to families affected by community quarantine measures.

-The DOH reported an overwhelmingly high number of recoveries on July 30, as the department began its "Oplan Recovery" to clear out its discrepancies with LGU counts.
-Under the data reconciliation of the DOH, starting from July 15, mild cases and asymptomatic cases will be recorded as recovered after 14 days from swab collection for testing.
-The first set of "mass recovery" was recorded on July 30 with 37,180 recoveries.
-From July 30, recovery reconciliations will be reported every 15 days.
+In early June, the DOH created the COVID-19 Surveillance and Quick Action Unit to improve data collection and reconciliation.

+It launched its "Plan Recovery" program to address discrepancies between its counts of recovered patients and LGUs' counts.
+Mild and asymptomatic cases recorded starting July 15 were marked as recovered after 14 days from test swab collection, following the WHO's criteria for discharging COVID-19 patients.
+These changes led to over 37,100 cases being relabeled as recoveries on July 30.

 August 2020

-On August 2, the Philippines surpassed the 100,000 cases mark as the country continues to report around 2,000–3,000 cases a day.
-The country eventually had the most COVID-19 cases in Southeast Asia when it finally breached Indonesia's total number of confirmed COVID-19 cases.
+On August 2, the Philippines surpassed the 100,000-case mark as the country continued to report around 2,000–3,000 new cases per day.
+On August 6, the country's cumulative total exceeded that of Indonesia, giving it the highest number of recorded COVID-19 cases in Southeast Asia, a position it held until October 15.

-A modified enhanced community quarantine (MECQ) was placed in Metro Manila, Bulacan, Cavite, Laguna, and Rizal from August 4 to 18 as a response to the petition of medical front liners requesting an ECQ in Metro Manila.
+A modified enhanced community quarantine (MECQ) was established in Metro Manila, Bulacan, Cavite, Laguna, and Rizal from August 4 to 18 in response to the petition of medical front-line workers requesting an ECQ in Metro Manila.

-In early August, the Philippine Health Insurance Corporation (PhilHealth) became involved in a corruption scandal, and its executives were alleged to have used the pandemic as a cover-up to steal billions of pesos.
+In early August, the Philippine Senate held hearings on the Philippine Health Insurance Corporation (PhilHealth) corruption scandal; its executives were alleged to have used the pandemic as a cover-up to steal billions of pesos.

-The Philippine Genome Center (PGC) had detected a new variant of the SARS-CoV-2 virus originating in the Philippines.
-The new variant is said to be globally dominant variant than other variants of the virus at the time of detection and has been associated with the sudden increase of new cases in July.
+On August 13, the Philippine Genome Center (PGC) reported the new, globally dominant variant of the SARS-CoV-2 virus was detected in the Philippines.
+This more infectious variant was associated with the sudden increase of new cases in July.

-By August 18, the DOH has identified 1,302 COVID-19 clusters throughout the country with the majority being located in Metro Manila.
+By August 18, the DOH had identified 1,302 COVID-19 clusters throughout the country, with the majority in Metro Manila.